 Your credit score matters, especially if you’re planning to buy a house or you want access to the lowest loan interest rates.
 There are three credit bureaus that keep track of consumer credit data.
 What many people might not know is that there are also companies that collect information about savings and checking accounts.
-One such reporting agency is called ChexSystems.
-In case you’ve never heard of it before, here’s everything you need to know about it and why it exists.
+One such reporting agency is called ChexSystems, and it’s the most commonly used by financial institutions.

 What Is ChexSystems?

 Believe it or not, you can be turned down when trying to open a new bank account.
 Even if you’ve spent plenty of time choosing the right checking account, a bank or credit union could reject your application.
 You could be turned down for a checking account, for example, if you’ve closed accounts in the past for illegitimate reasons or you’ve overdrawn your account on too many occasions.